lee2sman/archiving-artist-spaces/README.md

 [Artists in the Archive - ITP Spring 2019 course taught by Jer Thorp](https://github.com/blprnt/ArtArchive) (GitHub Repository, 2019)

+[What Do you Mean by Archive?
+Genres of Usage for Digital Preservers](https://blogs.loc.gov/thesignal/2014/02/what-do-you-mean-by-archive-genres-of-usage-for-digital-preservers/) (Library of Congress Blog, 2014)

 ### Screenshots

 ![Experimental Archive Space - 'raiding the icebox'](assets/img/raiding-the-icebox.jpg)